barrucadu/memo.barrucadu.co.uk/memos/game-systems.markdown

 The sessions are fun, but feel like they're fun *despite* the system, not *because* of it.

+Ultimately I ended up ending the campaign I was running early.
+I had started running a Call of Cthulhu game for a different group, and realised how much less fun I was finding Apocalypse World.
+On reflection, the main difference between the two campaigns was the
+story: I didn't feel like my Apocalypse World game was building up towards a conclusion.
+The Apocalypse World book suggests the system works best for shortish (12 sessions or so) campaigns, naturally building to a head, and ending after some big moment.
+But after 7 sessions, I didn't feel like that was happening at all.
+There were long-running plot arcs which could be tied up, but I saw no reason for one of them to be *the end* of the campaign.
+And not having any idea how a campaign will end 5 sessions before it's supposed to is not a good feeling.

 It also doesn't help that, in certain online communities, whenever someone says they don't particularly like PbtA games, people come out